 There is no substitute for grass as a recreational surface; it’s superior to concrete, and plays a positive environmental role by moderating temperatures and purifying air.

 That said, there is a “dark side” to lawns, which largely stems from the overuse of synthetic chemicals.
-The U.S. has applied more synthetic chemical fertilizers on its lawns than India applies on all its food crops.
-Urban and suburban residents are now subjected to more pesticide exposure than their rural counterparts.
+The U.S. has applied more synthetic chemical fertilizers on its lawns than India applies on all its food crops, and urban and suburban residents are now subjected to more pesticide exposure than their rural counterparts.

 A Healthy Lawn Philosophy